YuanNang/CHARM-Bench/README.md

 After an incorrect guess, the environment returns two feedback streams:

-* Character feedback: green = correct position, yellow = wrong position, gray = not present.
+* **Character feedback**: green = correct position, yellow = wrong position, gray = not present.
-* Pinyin feedback: the same rules applied to tone-less pinyin syllables.
+* **Pinyin feedback**: the same rules applied to tone-less pinyin syllables.

-If the submitted answer length does not match the expected length, the environment returns a length_mismatch error and skips character and pinyin feedback for that guess.
+If the submitted answer length does not match the expected length, the environment returns a `length_mismatch` error and skips character and pinyin feedback for that guess.

 ## Evaluation Results